GridTools/gridtools/docs/manuals/getting_started/getting_started.rst

 The next feature we want to use is the *stencil function call*.
 In the first example we computed the Laplacian and the Laplacian of the Laplacian explicitly and stored the intermediate values in the temporaries.
 Stencil function calls will allow us do the computation on the fly and will allow us to get rid of the temporaries.
-With this feature on each neighbor point of the primal stencil the stencil function is executed.

 .. note::